Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Windows.md

 | `auto` | Silently downloads, installs, and restarts on startup |
 | `disabled` | Never checks for updates or shows update UI |

-When the mode is set by an administrator through a provisioning file (see [Automated Installation](#automated-installation)), the Software Updates control is locked and shows **"Managed by administrator"** so users cannot change it.
+When the mode is set by an administrator through a provisioning file (see [Managed Desktop Deployment](./Managed%20Deployment.md)), the Software Updates control is locked and shows **"Managed by administrator"** so users cannot change it.

 ### Automated Installation